kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ### Add entries to `scripts` in `package.json`

-Add two entries to your `scripts` section in `package.json` (the order of the entries doesn't matter, put it anywhere you like):
+Add three entries to your `scripts` section in `package.json` (the order of the entries doesn't matter, put it anywhere you like):

 ```json
 "fetch": "node -e \"import('wottermstospecupt/scripts/fetchGoogleSheetContent.mjs')\"",